freiburgermsu/ChemW/README.rst

    :alt: Downloads

-The molecular weight (MW) can be algebraically calculated from any chemical formula that adheres to `chemical conventions <https://en.wikipedia.org/wiki/Chemical_formula>`_.
+The molecular weight (MW) can be algebraically calculated from any chemical formula that adheres to `chemical conventions <https://en.wikipedia.org/wiki/Chemical_formula>`_, which is exemplified in subsequent examples.

-The `ChemMW` object of ``ChemW`` parses a chemical formula string -- which consists of any combination of elements, however sensible or outrageous -- and precisely calculates the MW of the chemical formula, based upon the current physical accuracy that is embedded in the ``periodic_table`` dictionary of the ``chemicals`` module.
+The `ChemMW` object of ``ChemW`` parses a chemical formula string -- which consists of any combination of elements and decimal stoichiometry -- and precisely calculates the MW of the chemical formula, based upon the current physical accuracy that is embedded in the ``periodic_table`` dictionary of the ``chemicals`` module.

-The `PHREEQdb` object of ``ChemW`` parses a `PHREEQ database <https://www.usgs.gov/software/phreeqc-version-3>`_ via the `ChemMW` object.
-The object exports a JSON file that consolidate the elements and minerals, and importantly mineral masses, of the database.
+The `PHREEQdb` object of ``ChemW`` parses a `PHREEQ database <https://www.usgs.gov/software/phreeqc-version-3>`_ via the `ChemMW` object and exports a JSON of mineral masses for all of the described minerals in the database.
 This unique application of the `ChemMW` object has been applied as the pivotal means of predicting the mass of mineral scaling in the `ROSSpy module <https://pypi.org/project/ROSSpy/>`_ for reverse osmosis research.

 The ``ChemW`` module is offered with the `MIT License <https://opensource.org/licenses/MIT>`_\.
 Examples of the module are available in the examples directory of the `ChemW GitHub repository <https://github.com/freiburgermsu/ChemW>`_.
 Please submit errors or inaccuracies as `GitHub issues <https://github.com/freiburgermsu/ChemW/issues>`_ so that they may be resolved.